aputtu/sphinx-filter-tabs/docs/_changelog.rst

 Changelog
 =========

+**Version 1.1.0**

+- Changed
+   * Majorly refactored the entire codebase for simplicity and maintainability.
+   * Simplified configuration options down to the essentials.
+   * Improved error messages for missing tabs.

+- Added
+   * Added focus management to panels via JavaScript for better accessibility.
+   * Added more detailed debug logging.

 **Version 1.0.0** (Upcoming, we're still in beta)

 * **BREAKING CHANGE**: Simplified directive syntax - ``filter-tabs`` no longer requires tab names as arguments